nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 ![Screenshot (240)](https://github.com/user-attachments/assets/bc14523a-b18f-4542-b111-e3080be36840)

+Additionally, it can be useful to create variables by multiplying variables together or calculating the ratio between two variables.
+For example, in this dataset you can create a

+drives_sessions_ratio variable by dividing drives by sessions.

 **Encode categorical variables
 Change the data type of the label column to be binary.
 This change is needed to train a logistic regression model.